 Note: In the case of a WAN isolation scenario for one of the two L3Out connections, all the flows will resort using the remaining active L3Out connection.

 Note: The statement above is always valid under the basic assumption that there are no endpoints directly connected to the Border Leaf nodes.
-This is because endpoints connected to the BL nodes will instead always prefer the local L3Out connection to communicate to all the IP prefixes received from the external routers when using OSPF or EIGRP as the routing protocol with the external routers.
+This is because endpoints connected to the BL nodes will always prefer the local L3Out connection to communicate to all the IP prefixes received from the external routers when using OSPF or EIGRP as the routing protocol with the external routers.
 When using BGP, instead, the tuning of local-preference mentioned previously would also allow locally connected endpoints to prefer an L3Out located in a different Pod for all outbound communications.

 Asymmetric Inbound and Outbound Traffic Flows

 The traffic pattern shown above causes problems when deploying stateful perimeter services (like firewalls) between the fabric and the WAN, so it is important in those case to maintain symmetry between inbound and outbound flows.
 This can be achieved in different ways, depending on the type of communication required with the external routed domain:

 ● For communication with the Internet, it is very common that the perimeter firewall perform NAT/PAT.
 This ensures that inbound and outbound flows always traverse the same FW device.

 ● For communication with private WAN networks, NAT/PAT is usually not used; in that case, the most common way of keeping inbound and outbound flows symmetric consists in advertising granular endpoint host route information into the WAN, as shown in Figure 45 below.

 Making Inbound and Outbound Traffic Path Symmetric with Host Route Advertisement